Disclosure: I was compensated for this post by the San Miguel de Allende Tourism Board, but all opinions are my own.

 In central Mexico lies a colonial city, where green mountains meet cobblestone streets alongside dusty deserts sprawled under star filled skies.
 Where centuries of history coexist with modern innovation.
 Where urban life beats steadily while nature lies in wait next door.
 This is the heartbeat of Mexico… this is San Miguel de Allende.

 The silver lining of our new normal has undoubtedly been the discovery of the hidden gems in our own backyards, and San Miguel de Allende is no exception.
-With easy access from airports across the United States, no advance COVID testing required in Mexico at the time of writing, and intense health & sanitation requirements in place for all San Miguel businesses, these are just the tip of the iceberg when it comes reasons why San Miguel de Allende should be your next romantic weekend getaway.
+With easy access from airports across the United States and intense health & sanitation requirements in place for all San Miguel businesses, these are just the tip of the iceberg when it comes reasons why San Miguel de Allende should be your next romantic weekend getaway.

 Enchanting colonial architecture, picturesque cobblestone streets and striking sunsets, have made San Miguel de Allende popular with artists and romantics for much of the past century.
 In fact, the colonial town in its entirety was declared a Unesco World Heritage site in 2008.